joelouthan/theologic.us/content/posts/confession-1689/1689-8-2-the-son-of-god.md

 >Hebrews 4:15 (CSB) For we do not have a high priest who is unable to sympathize with our weaknesses, but one who has been tempted in every way as we are, yet without sin.

+Since Christ was not born of Adam because he was conceived by the Holy Spirit, he did not get Adam's sinful nature.
+Christ alone was born into the world without sin.
+That is why is the Perfect Spotless Lamb of God.
+That is why his death is worthy to cleanse us from our sins.

+If one person bore witness to Christ committed one sin, then the cultish belief surrounding a carpenter's son from Galilee over 2,000 would be nothing more than a night time story or at least, worth a couple books with the Apocrypha.

+But the truth is that no one bore witness to the sins of Jesus because he committed none.

+Take this all the way.
+Surely, the family of Jesus bore witness.

+His half-brother, James, who went on to pen the Epistle of his name.
+This is what the famous Roman historian, Josephus, wrote of James, the brother of Jesus:

+>>Ananus, who, as we have told you already, took the high priesthood, was a bold man in his temper, and very insolent; he was also of the sect of the Sadducees, who are very rigid in judging offenders, above all the rest of the Jews, as we have already observed; when, therefore, Ananus was of this disposition, he thought he had now a proper opportunity [to exercise his authority].
+Festus was now dead, and Albinus was but upon the road; so he assembled the Sanhedrin of judges, and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others, [or, some of his companions]; and when he had formed an accusation against them as breakers of the law, he delivered them to be stoned
+>>
+>>Flavius Josephus: Antiquities of the Jews, Book 20, Chapter 9, 1, based on the translation of Louis H. Feldman, The Loeb Classical Library.

+Have you met of one sibling in all of the history of the world who willing let themselves be killed in the name of their brother who claimed to be Son of God who is God?
+Never in the their right mind.

+Yet, all the disciples of Christ laid their lives down in order for the gospel of their Christ reached to ends of the world.

 ### being conceived by the Holy Spirit in the womb of the Virgin Mary, the Holy Spirit coming down upon her: and the power of the Most High overshadowing her; and so was made of a woman of the tribe of Judah, of the seed of Abraham and David according to the Scriptures

 >Matthew 1:22–23 (CSB) Now all this took place to fulfill what was spoken by the Lord through the prophet: See, the virgin will become pregnant and give birth to a son, and they will name him Immanuel, which is translated “God is with us.”

+>Matthew 1:1 (CSB) An account of the genealogy of Jesus Christ, the Son of David, the Son of Abraham:

+Christ, never taking on the nature of Adam, but conceived righteously by the Holy Spirit from the sovereign grace of the Father, to be perfectly born of as the double-son of David.
+This is to say, Christ is the Son of David by adoption by Joseph and the Son of David by nature through Mary.
+This is to fulfill the covenant that God made with David:

+>2 Samuel 7:11-16 (CSB) “ ‘The LORD declares to you: The LORD himself will make a house for you.
+When your time comes and you rest with your ancestors, I will raise up after you your descendant, who will come from your body, and I will establish his kingdom.
+He is the one who will build a house for my name, and I will establish the throne of his kingdom forever.
+I will be his father, and he will be my son.
+When he does wrong, I will discipline him with a rod of men and blows from mortals.
+But my faithful love will never leave him as it did when I removed it from Saul, whom I removed from before you.
+Your house and kingdom will endure before me forever, and your throne will be established forever.’ ”

 ### so that two whole, perfect, and distinct natures were inseparably joined together in one person, without conversion, composition, or confusion; which person is very God and very man, yet one Christ, the only mediator between God and man